-Last but not least, break up large areas of text with images or graphics when possible.
+Last but not least, break up large areas of text with images /graphics or fun featured areas when possible.
 All of these things together will help prevent your visitor from getting overwhelmed or burnt out reading through your site.

 Crush Your Website Call to Action Buttons

 As you’re writing, ask yourself first, “what’s the goal of this page?”
 Or put differently, how do you want people to interact with your site?
-If you want them to take a virtual journey from page to page, using low-commitment CTAs is a great option.
+If you want them to take a virtual journey from page to page, using a strategic page layout and low-commitment CTAs is a great option.

 Low-commitment CTAs are calls to action that keep people clicking, but without a big ask like submitting an inquiry.
 Instead, they could look like, “learn more about us here” or “dig into the details.”
 Your website is like a symphony with each page being an instrument.
 Let them work together.